Are you planning a trip to Egypt? Great! This comprehensive guide to Egypt will help you do just that.

 5. Beni Suef Governorate

 Located in the center of Egypt, Beni Suef is the capital of the governorate.
 Initially a small village, the capital has expanded into a prosperous city.
-Just 115 km south of Cairo, one of the most famous places to see is the Medium Pyramid.
+Just 115 km south of Cairo, a popular place in Egyp is the Medium Pyramid.
 The ancient pyramid complex was built for Pharaoh Huni, the last ruler of the third dynasty.
 There are several mansions in Beni Suef that are a fantastic example of classical Egyptian architecture.

 6. Cairo Governorate

-The most populated governorate in Egypt, its capital city is Cairo.
+The most populated governorate in Egypt, its ancient capital city is Cairo.
 Located along the east bank is the center of downtown Cairo, Tahrir Square, a hub for tourist activity.
 The square includes the Egyptian Museum and the modern Umar Makram Mosque.
-Cairo has plenty to offer in terms of culinary experiences with lots to choose from including family-run restaurants as well as Egyptian fine dining.
+Regarded as one of the best cities to visit in Egypt, Cairo has plenty to offer in terms of culinary experiences with lots to choose from, including family-run restaurants as well as Egyptian fine dining.